In an era of science-fiction medicine, why can’t we engineer the hormone to adjust itself?

 The leading U.S. contender for a giant gate system is the one proposed for Galveston Bay and Houston, part of a grand scheme for the Texas coast that seems headed to Congress this spring.

 William Merrell of Texas A&M in Galveston came up with the concept back in 2008 while he was trapped in an apartment building by high water of Hurricane Ike.
 Once known as the Ike Dike, now as the Texas coastal spine, the idea is “extremely simple,” Merrell said during the EDC meeting.
 “Stop the water at the coast.”

 The central barrier would cross Bolivar Roads, the main entrance to Galveston Bay and the Houston Ship Channel.
 It would combine a set of 300-foot-wide vertical-lift gates with massive horizontal swinging gates on the navigation channel, like those in Rotterdam.
 Left open in normal conditions, these entry points would allow almost-normal tidal flow.
 In addition to the gates, the project would bundle in defensive local measures for the city of Galveston and other sites inside the Bay, along with 43 miles of beach and dune restoration on barrier islands plus a wealth of ecosystem restoration efforts.

-A far more colossal harbor barrier has been proposed, in far less detail, for metropolitan New York, where Sandy killed more than 100 people.
+A far more colossal harbor barrier has been proposed for metropolitan New York, where Sandy killed more than 100 people.
 This humongo structure could close the Ambrose shipping channel with a five-mile barrier stretching from the Rockaways to Sandy Hook.
 Additionally, a one-mile barrier could close the East River.

 However, New York City chose instead to pursue a number of very large onshore projects, with very little to show to date.
 “Nothing’s operational after eight years, and none of them are fully funded,” Yaro said.